ulfschneider/ulf.website/content/posts/2024-01-16-tab-visiblity.md

   - til
   - code
 ---
-I found it surprisingly straight forward to identify if the current browser tab has the user focus and to find out if a tab is visible.
+It is surprisingly straight forward to identify if the current browser tab has the user focus and to find out if a tab is visible.

 [`document.hasFocus()`](https://developer.mozilla.org/en-US/docs/Web/API/Document/hasFocus) will return `true` in case the document or any element inside the document has the user focus.